Ah081mad/Junior-Accountant-Project-Simulation-/README.md

-# WHO IMMUNIZATION COVERAGE AANALYSIS PROJECT
+# WHO Immunization Coverage Analysis

 ## Project Overview
 This project simulates the role of a Junior Data Clerk at the **World Health Organization (WHO)**, analyzing immunization data across settlements.
 Using population data from **"WEEK 3 DATA B"**, the project estimates vaccination targets and measures coverage levels.